vorakl/TrivialRC/README.md

 # TrivialRC

 The minimalistic is a Run-time Configuration (RC) system and process manager.
-Originaly, it was designed for usage primarily in containers but it can be alse very useful for running a group of processes asynchronously/synchronously, managing their running order and exit codes.
+Originaly, it was designed for usage primarily in containers but it can be also very useful for running a group of processes asynchronously/synchronously, managing their running order and exit codes.

 TrivialRC is not a replacement for an init process that usually exists as /sbin/init